Elmo Magalona

-Elmo Moses Arroyo Magalona (born April 27, 1994) is a Filipino actor singer and YouTuber.
+Elmo Moses Arroyo Magalona is a Filipino actor and singer.
 He is currently an artist of ABS-CBN and Star Magic.
 He is the child of Francis Magalona and Pia Magalona.

 Biography

 2009–2010: Early career

 Magalona's first appearance in the Pinoy hip-hop/rock scene was when he was six months old being featured on the cover of his father's album FreeMan.
 He reappeared on an album cover five years later on FreeMan 2.
 Magalona also appeared in a noodle commercial called "Lucky Me Supreme" along with his father.
 He appeared as a young drummer in Kjwan's music video, "One Look".
 He also studied in College of Saint Benilde.

 2010–2014: JuliElmo and breakthrough

 In 2010, Magalona began appearing as a regular on Party Pilipinas as a host and performer.
 Aside from being known as the "Heir of Rap", he became known as the other half of the musical tandem JuliElmo with Julie Anne San Jose, with whom he collaborated in several YouTube videos.
 The same year, he was cast in Tweets for My Sweet.
 He also starred as the lead in the series Together Forever opposite Julie Anne San Jose.

 In 2010, Magalona joined the cast of GMA's television pilot Bantatay as a series regular.
 He also appeared in the fantasy series Kaya ng Powers in a recurring role.

 In 2011, the young actor-rapper, together with fellow artist Sam Concepcion, performed as the front act of Miley Cyrus's concert at the SM Mall of Asia concert grounds.
 In the same year, he was launched as a movie star in Tween Hearts: Class of 2012.